ShupeiLi/robotics/README.md

 #### Usage
-1. Run `linetrack.py` on the computer.
+1. Run `python linetrack.py` on the computer.
 2. Specify the parameters asked by the program, namely color, task index and threshold, with the following setting.
 3. Set `color == orange` or `color == red_2`
 4. Set `Task index == 4`